 At the end of this article -- after warning investors to avoid long-term bonds at their current yields -- I said that dividend-paying stocks offered a better alternative for most investors who had money to put to work in this market.
-I also promised to come back this week to explain exactly why that's so.
+I also promised to come back to explain why that's so.
 Lo and behold, I'm keeping my word.
 It may seem like a rarity among financial analysts these days, but we Fools do delight in breaking the mold whenever possible.

 Not one year, every year

 The simple fact is that dividend investing has stamina and has been shown to outperform the market over the long haul.
 It's also not going to pass quietly into the night as the next big thing comes along.
 That's because the types of companies that tend to pay dividends happen to be stable, high-quality large caps.
 Investors who stick to their guns with dividends over the long haul will be well rewarded for doing so.

 That's why dividend investing is the way I invest in my own portfolio, it's how I recommend my friends and family invest in theirs, and it's how I think you should invest in yours.
 From 20-year-old cousins to mothers to grandmothers, dividends are a great screening tool for everyone, and I wouldn't be the advisor of Motley Fool Income Investor if I didn't truly believe that.